AndreyAkinshin/aakinshin.net/content/en/posts/2019/edpelt/index.md

 title: "Implementation of efficient algorithm for changepoint detection: ED-PELT"
 date: "2019-10-07"
 tags:
-- dotnet
-- cs
-- "ED-PELT"
+- mathematics
-- Statistics
+- statistics
-- ChangePoints
+- cpd
 ---

 [Changepoint detection](https://en.wikipedia.org/wiki/Change_detection) is an important task that has a lot of applications.